locth/Youtube-Playlist-Transcript-Downloader/README.md

+# QUICKSTART
+If you are not a developer, you can download the click-and-run version here (Windows only).

 # REQUIREMENTS
 Users must have python3 installed before running the program.
 After that, use below command to install required packages:
 `pip install -r path/to/requirements.txt`